esteil/atvfiles/README.txt

 * Delay resolving symlinks until playback, allowing metadata/cover art to be displayed for the symlink instead of that for the target.
 * Add option to delete entire folders.
+* Fix file deletion not deleting all stack segments and metadata.

 ### 0.5.1 (273) October 15, 2007